 The Athabasca University Students’ Union (AUSU) is an independent, student-run society representing the undergraduate students of Athabasca University.
-We serve nearly 40,000 members annually in home-study locations across Canada and internationally.
+We serve over 35,000 members annually in home-study locations across Canada and internationally.
 In any given month, our membership is about 26,000 active students.

 One of AUSU’s key goals is to ensure that our members receive a quality education that is respected and transferable to institutions within Canada and abroad.
 We also continue to monitor distance education options available within Canada to ensure that AU remains competitive in its use of educational technologies, course and program offerings, and student service options.